SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 #### Applying snapshot configuration to a device

 In order to apply a new snapshot, first navigate to a device and then click on "Configuration".
 Scroll down and under "Configuration snapshot", you can select a configuration repository entry to use from the drop down menu.
 When the entry is selected, click on "Put new snapshot to device".
-This way, you can add a snapshot  retrieved from another device.

 > Please note that, when you apply snapshot configuration from one device to another, the configuration may contain data that is device specific!